 Six of the Best Things About Outrun:

-- The deluxe hydraulic cabinet and the usage of a ‘force-feedback’ self-centering style steering wheel which felt quite responsive and realistic.
+- The deluxe hydraulic cabinet and the usage of a ‘force-feedback’ self-centering style steering wheel felt quite responsive and realistic.

 - The games usage of gradients in the sky to show different times of day — and how smoothly the sky and scenery transforms when you enter each new stage.

 - The game view being different to many arcade racing games at the time, almost like the ‘chase mode’ view you see in another Sega game Afterburner where the camera’s perspective is located behind the rear of the vehicle.
-Dues to this camera view, you are not permitted to reverse or turn around the car.
+Due to this camera view, you are not permitted to reverse or turn around the car.